openframeworks/ofBook/18_version_control_with_git/chapter.md

 The basic element for tracking the history of the repository is the **commit**.
 This is basically a snapshot of the repository's state at the time of the commit, including a **commit message** and any parent commit(s).
 It has a unique identifier called the **hash** (or **SHA**).
-This is a checksum calculated from the commit's contents, i.e. its files and folders, parent commit(s) and commit message.
+This is a checksum calculated from the commit's contents.
 It's impossible to change any part of the commit without the hash changing.
 Thus, a commit hash uniquely defines a commit and the whole history preceding it.